-MINIMUM CONTROL MEASURE 5 Post-Construction Runoff Control Goal / Task Status A dedicated monthly stormwater utility service charge assessed to homeowners and businesses As part of the Stormwater Program, post-construction runoff control measures are funded through a monthly stormwater utility service charge assessed to homeowners and businesses.
+Post-Construction Runoff Control

+Goal/Task Status A dedicated monthly stormwater utility service charge assessed to homeowners and businesses As part of the Stormwater Program, post-construction runoff control measures are funded through a monthly stormwater utility service charge assessed to homeowners and businesses.
 The River and Watershed Section secured a \$4.18M NMED Clean Water State Revolving Fund loan to improve surface water quality.
-Porous pavement follow-up studies The City's River and Watershed Section continues to monitor pervious projects (City approved) for effectiveness in reducing contaminant loads in stormwater runoff to meet the EPA's NPDES program.
+Porous pavement follow-up studies The City's Stormwater Office continues to monitor pervious projects (City approved) for effectiveness in reducing contaminant loads in stormwater runoff to meet the EPA's NPDES program.
 Studies indicate that the conditions of approved previous projects continue to function as designed and help in reducing overall runoff in the area.
 Low-Impact Development and Green Infrastructure Practices The Brother's Lane Rain Garden and Camino Escondido Stilling Basins were completed in March of 2022.
 This project uses LID principles and Green Infrastructure to improve stormwater quality before it enters the Santa Fe River.
 This work was funded through a NMED River Steward Grant.
 City of Santa Fe participated in the Land and Water Summit to educate and collaborate on new and existing GSI.
 The River Talks Series, hosted by the City and River Commission, supported a lecture on GSI and toured LID/GI sites.
-There was also a River Talk specifically dedicated to clarifying the sMS4 permit and process to the general public.
-An average of 25 members of the public showed up to these.
+There was also a River Talk specifically dedicated to clarifying the sMS 4 permit and process to the general public.
+Over 35 participants from the public showed up to the events.
 Document the number of river/arroyo miles modified and vegetated Of the 77.34 miles of arroyos and 13 miles of the Santa Fe River the City maintains, 5 miles were thinned, cleaned and or modified to improve stormwater conveyance and quality.
 Document the amount of acreage preserved as buffers To date a total of 3,969.84 acres have been designated as City Open Space.

-Minimum Control Measure 6-Pollution Prevention / Good Housekeepin
+Minimum Control Measure 6-Pollution Prevention / Good Housekeeping

-The BMPs for Pollution Prevention and Good Housekeeping identified in the City's SWMP considered appropriate; the City continues to implement BMPs in this area.
-The City's Siler Yard Complex has taken additional steps to improve water quality by educating City employees about stormwater pollution and installing BMPs to meet current regulatory and compliance standards.
+The BMPs for Pollution Prevention and Good Housekeeping identified in the City's SWMP considered appropriate; the city continues to implement BMPs in this area.
+The City's Complex Yard has taken addition steps to improve water quality by educating city employees about stormwater pollution and installing BMPs to meet current regulatory and compliance standards.